 Most flagstones in the Leeds district were formed in rivers, deltas and lakes.

-Desert Sandstone (Figure 4) – These have grains that are usually quite fine but of a very similar size (well sorted), well rounded, polished and composed nearly wholly of one mineral; quartz.
+Desert Sandstone (Figure 4) – Known as the Yellow Sands Formation, these rocks have grains that are usually quite fine but of a very similar size (well sorted), well rounded, polished and composed nearly wholly of one mineral; quartz.

 Siltstones (Figure 5) – These arerocks made of particles between 0.002 – 0.05 mm in diameter which are composed of very finely ground down rock and mineral fragments.
 Being so small these particles are only deposited in places where current energy is low.